GetOcean/ocean-public-docs/_includes/intro/getting-started.md

 ### Setup Your Ocean WiFi Over USB

 Ocean is a computer running the [Linux operating system](https://en.wikipedia.org/wiki/Linux).
-The Ocean is set up to function like a traditional Linux server, in that you do not interact with the Ocean via a screen or mouse.
+The Ocean is set up to function like a traditional Linux server, in that you do not directly interact with the Ocean via a screen or mouse.
 Instead, you connect to the device with a remote terminal over a network.

 However, since our device does not contain a direct ethernet port, the method for doing this involves a USB connection.
 Ocean is intended to be used wirelessly, so you should only need to use the USB connection once, when setting up the Ocean for the first time.